jmajam/hans-and-justin-lightroom/docs/customization.md

 ## Basic Tool

-We'll start our editing by going over the basic adjustments.
-It's broken down into 3 main groups:
+We'll start our editing by going over the basic adjustments, which are broken down into 3 main groups:
 * White Balance (WB)
 * Tone
 * Presence